Dear reader of ADxS.org, please excuse the disruption.

 • Blockages caused by pain-related restricted inspiration of the diaphragm muscle due to dysfunctional rib movements caused by weak connective tissue

-• easy to confuse with asthma attack
+• easily confused with asthma attack

 • bony-cartilaginous lower end of the sternum (xiphoid) often very painful (“Ehlers point”)